Glaucoma

 - it may affect your ability to do certain tasks, such as driving

-- only a small number of people will end up totally blind
+- only a few people will end up totally blind

 The outlook is better the earlier glaucoma is diagnosed and treated.